 We rank companies from most sustainable to least sustainable.
 We systematically prefer companies with high sustainability scores to companies with lower scores.
 Negative screening on the other hand (i.e. excluding the least sustainable companies from the investment universe) only focuses on the worst ESG-rated companies.
 Moreover, it might lead to unexpected results.
 As no limit is set on the overall portfolio sustainability, the portfolio might even score below the reference index.
 In our approach we prevent this by directly controlling the portfolio sustainability score.

 Our sustainability scores are provided by RobecoSAM.
 RobecoSAM has one of the largest proprietary corporate sustainability databases with nearly 4,000 companies.
-Founded in 1995, RobecoSAM was one of the first asset managers to focus exclusively on sustainability investing.
+Founded in 1995, RobecoSAM was one of the first asset managers to focus exclusively on sustainable investing.
 Every year since 1999, dedicated sustainability researchers obtain financially material information from a range of public sources and directly from companies by inviting them to the annual Corporate Sustainability Assessment survey.

 RobecoSAM follows a best-in-class approach.
 Companies receive a score between 0 (low) and 100 (high) on environmental, social and corporate governance factors and are ranked against other companies in their industry.
 To fairly compare companies with different sizes and potential resources, we control the RobecoSAM scores for company size.